 What Is a Piston?

-A piston is a mechanical device that moves upward to compress gas and downward due to an explosion in a cylinder in order to convert heat energy into mechanical work.
-A piston follows a cyclical process for the continuation of the heat-converting process.
+A piston is a mechanical device that moves upward to compress gas and downward due to an explosion in a cylinder to convert heat energy into mechanical work.
+A piston follows a cyclical process to continuously convert heat into mechanical work.
 The process is achieved in three ways:

-• Removing heat from the cylinder in order to decrease the pressure so that the gas can easily be compressed.
+- Removing heat from the cylinder to decrease the pressure so that the gas can easily be compressed.

-• Applying work to the piston when it’s in its initial state, ready to perform the cycle again.
+- The process involves applying work to the piston when it is in its initial state, ready to perform the cycle again.

 Functions Of a Piston

-Pistons play a vital role in an automobile engine, including the spark ignition gasoline engine and compression ignition diesel engine.
-These two internal combustion engine processes are different, but they utilize pistons for their processes.
+Pistons play a vital role in an automobile engine, including the gasoline engine with spark ignition and the diesel engine with compression ignition.
+These two internal combustion engine processes are different, but both utilize pistons.
 Below are the functions of the piston on an automobile engine:

-• The piston helps to transfer the force output of a small gas explosion in the cylinder to a crankshaft.
-This provides rotational momentum to a flywheel.
+- The piston helps to transfer the force output of a small gas explosion in the cylinder to a crankshaft.
+This process provides rotational momentum to a flywheel.

-• It moves forward so that gases can be compressed and an explosion can occur for the backward movement.
+- It moves forward so that gases can be compressed and an explosion can occur during the backward movement.

-• The piston contains a pin called a piston pin, which allows the gas in the chamber to escape.
+- The piston contains a piston pin, which allows the gas in the chamber to escape.

-• Pistons help to carry the air-fuel mixture within the period of the combustion cycle.
+- Pistons help carry the air-fuel mixture during the combustion cycle.

 Parts Of a Pistons